MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks.md

 This scenario covers a DevOps pipeline for a Node.js web application and database backend.
 The data flows through the scenario as follows:

 1. A developer makes changes to the Node.js web application source code.
-2. The code change is committed to a source control respository, such as GitHub.
+2. The code change is committed to a source control repository, such as GitHub.
 3. To start the continuous integration (CI) process, a GitHub webhook triggers a Jenkins project build.
 4. The Jenkins build job uses a dynamic build agent in Azure Kubernetes Service to perform a container build process.
 5. A container image is created from the code in source control, and is then pushed to an Azure Container Registry.